B2B (Business to Business) is an abbreviation used in ecommerce in reference to commercial transactions between companies.

 - Add the newly created field to the forms of the target user in order to verify and grant access to these customers.

-There you go!
-After completing all the steps, your store is ready and safe to focus your sales to other companies!
+After completing all the steps, your store is ready to focus on selling to other businesses.